jamiedumont/millican/DOCUMENTATION.md

 Full details of how Brunch works can be found at it's [documentation](https://brunch.io/docs/getting-started), but here's a brief summary.
 Any files without a preceding underscore (e.g. `_example.css`) will automatically be concatenated with the main file (`millican.css`).
 Files with an underscore at the start of their filename must be imported.

 Brunch has been configured to use PostCSS to import, format and autoprefix CSS.

+#### NEW!
+PurgeCSS
+You can now optionally run `npm run css:purge` after your Brunch build (before deployment for example) to reduce the size of the CSS down to around 3kB!

 ### TailwindCSS